 Frankfurt’s population has traditionally come from elsewhere, and it’s still true today.
 More than 50 percent of Frankfurt’s residents do not have a German passport or have a history of migration.
-As Lord Mayor Peter Feldmann once put it: “More than half of Frankfurters have no German roots.
+As former Lord Mayor Peter Feldmann once put it: “More than half of Frankfurters have no German roots.
 And the other half came from somewhere at some point in time.”
 Frankfurt is therefore more cosmopolitan and tolerant than the rest of Germany.
 Perhaps this is also one of the reasons why there is greater openness in politics to urban development compared to other cities.

 Up to a hundred years ago, Frankfurt’s Old Town (Altstadt) with its winding streets was the pride of the city.
 The historic Old Town comprised 1,250 half-timbered houses, mostly from the Middle Ages, making it one of the largest half-timbered towns in Germany.
 In addition, the historic stone buildings had spacious exhibition courtyards, and the patriciate occupied medieval urban castles.

 Visiting the Old Town with its cantilevered half-timbered houses has long fascinated visitors and locals alike.
 The dense historic Old Town was one of Germany’s main tourist attractions.

 However, all medieval buildings were erased during the Second World War.
 Frankfurt’s city center was especially selected for firebombing on October 4, 1943 because the mass of wood in its buildings was higher than any other city, and the buildings were so densely packed.
 After the bombing, Frankfurters’ city pride almost died out.
 But locals’ nostalgia for their Old Town and its fame remained.

 After World War II, in the 1950s and 1960s, the Old Town and New Town districts were quickly built over with easily erected buildings.
 Some striking buildings and town squares have been reconstructed in the old style, especially around the Old Town’s main square, the Römerberg.
 Until 1961, the Frankfurt Cathedral was the tallest building in the city.